JonathanDPotter/blog-api-front/README.md

+# Blog

 Front end for the Odin Project Blog project.

-Written in typescript with react.
-Interacts with api written in typescript with express found here: https://jonathan-potter-rest-api.herokuapp.com/  and repo found here: https://github.com/JonathanDPotter/rest-api
+The back-end repo can be found [here](https://github.com/JonathanDPotter/rest-api).
+***

+## Technologies Used

+The app is written with typescript in react.
+I utilize react-router, reduxjs-toolkit, axios, fontawesome icons and tailwindcss.

+## Functionality

+A user who arrives at the home page